ASXL Family Conference

 ARRE Foundation Executive Director Amanda Johnson welcomes our community to the final day of the ASXL Family Conference.

-Gastrointestinal and motility challenges in neurodevelopmental disorders
+Gastrointestinal disorders and observations in children with ASXL-related disorders

-Gastrointestinal problems including constipation, feeding difficulties, reflux, and motility issues are among the most common and disruptive challenges families of children with ASXL-related disorders face.
+Gastrointestinal problems — including constipation, feeding difficulties, reflux, and motility issues — are among the most common and disruptive challenges families of children with ASXL-related disorders face.
 Dr. Alejandro Velez Lopez, a pediatric gastroenterologist and director of the neurogastroenterology and motility program at the University of Michigan Mott Children's Hospital, breaks down why GI and motility challenges are so prevalent in children with neurogenetic conditions, how clinicians approach evaluation and diagnosis, and what families should know about current management strategies and treatment options.

 Epilepsy: From the basics to the complex